Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 Maintenance complexity – Fine-tuning or prompting strategies may be needed to keep accuracy consistent across diverse document types.

-When to Use (and When Not To)
+When to Use LLM/AI-based OCR (and When Not To)

 LLM-based OCR is best suited for R&D, experimental projects, or innovation-driven use cases where flexibility and interpretive power matter more than strict reproducibility.
 It’s a great choice when documents are highly varied or contain unstructured information.